 Capital One Venture Rewards Credit Card

 With the Capital One Venture, you can rack up extra miles to put towards future travel thanks to all of your purchases — it earns 2 miles per dollar on everything.
-You’ll also earn 60,000 bonus miles if you spend $3,000 on purchases in the first three months.
+You’ll also earn 60,000 bonus miles if you spend $3,000 on purchases in the first three months from account opening.
 The card carries a $95 annual fee.

 Perks include up to a $100 credit towards Global Entry/TSA PreCheck fee, and no foreign transaction fees.